Try to remember that after your operation your arm movement will be really restricted and you'll have drains in place. Here are my top takes:

 Underwear - an obvious one I guess but if you are having DIEP flap surgery then big Bridget Jones knickers that go over your tummy scar are best.

 Button Up Pyjamas - as soon as I woke up in my hospital gown I wanted to get changed.
 There was blood on my surgical gown and I needed it off.
-I waited for Chris to arrive and help but again, ensure its front fastening and button up so you can get in and out of them yourself.
+I waited for help, but again, ensure its front fastening and button up so you can get in and out of them yourself.
 I bought a pair a size up as I knew that I would be swollen and carrying my drain around.
 Elasticated waist is a must too so that you can pull your pants up and down easier.

 Drain Pouch Bag - Literally THE best thing I had in my bag.
 I've heard so many stories of women having to pin their drain bags to their tops, their bras etc but I researched and got myself a Drain Dollies bag.
 I just had a single mastectomy so I only needed one but if your having a bilateral mastectomy then get two - one for each side.